novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-155.md

 She smiled and asked,

-"Do you have any gift recommendations for Parents' Day that I could give to Hyun-woo's parents?"
+"Do you have any gift recommendations for Parents' Day that I could give to your parents?"

 ----